 Researchers at Neon Therapeutics sought to determine if this pattern holds true for neoantigen treatment response.
 Further, they developed a predictive model based on the combined analysis of peripheral blood TCR repertoires and frequencies of T and B cell subpopulations during pre-treatment with the goal of linking TCR repertoire diversity to long-term survivability5.

 To accomplish this, they sequenced the immune repertoire of peripheral blood mononuclear cells (PBMCs) at each timepoint prior to combination therapy with an immune checkpoint inhibitor (nivolumab) and a novel neoantigen vaccine (NEO-PV-01).
-Their findings 1) indicate that samples from patients with PFS-9 have a significantly increased proportion of high-frequency clones and 2) support that TCR clonality from PBMCs may represent a minimally invasive biomarker predicting response to the combination therapy.
+Their findings 1) indicate that samples from patients with PFS-9 have a significantly increased proportion of high-frequency clones and 2) suggest that TCR clonality could be used as a minimally invasive (from PBMC’s) biomarker for predicting response to the combination therapy.

 Here’s what happens to the T cell repertoire of patients treated with a neoantigen cancer vaccine